-To improve and increase the range of your WiFi network, it is important for you to connect your Netgear Nighthawk extender to your existing home WiFi network.
-Using the WPS i.e. the WiFi-Protected Setup method, you can easily complete Netgear WiFi Extender Setup process within a matter of minutes without any issue.
+To improve the range of your WiFi network, you need to connect your Netgear Nighthawk extender to the existing home WiFi network.
+Using the WPS, i.e. the WiFi Protected Setup method, you can easily complete the Netgear WiFi Extender Setup process in a matter of minutes.

-To set up and install the Netgear Nighthawk tri-band extender using WiFi-Protected Setup
+To set up and install the Netgear Nighthawk WiFi extender using WiFi-Protected Setup

 - Turn on your Netgear Nighthawk extender.

-- Wait for the power LED to illuminate a solid blue color and becomes solid green.
+- Wait for the power LED to illuminate.

-- Afterward, press the WPS button on your range extender.
-Hold it for 10-15 seconds.
-Release it after that.
+- Afterward, press the WPS button on your Netgear Nighthawk WiFi extender.

-- For a few seconds, the WPS LED will blink white and will become blue after 30-40 seconds.
-For the completion of Netgear WiFi extender setup, press the WPS button on your main networking router also.
+- The WPS LED will start blinking.
+For the completion of the Netgear WiFi extender setup, press the WPS button on your main networking router also.

-Note: If your existing WiFi router supports the 5 GHz (Gigahertz) band, your Netgear Nighthawk extender attempts to connect to your router’s 5 GHz (Gigahertz) band the very first time you push the WPS button.
-If your Nighthawk range extender did not connect to the existing WiFi router’s 5 (Gigahertz) GHz band, then repeat the entire WPS process again.
+- Note: If your existing WiFi router supports the 5 GHz band, your Netgear Nighthawk extender attempts to connect to your router’s 5 GHz band the very first time you push the WPS button.
+If your Netgear Nighthawk WiFi extender did not connect to the existing WiFi router’s 5 GHz band, then repeat the entire WPS process again.

 - Its Link Status LED will help you choose a perfect spot where the extender-to-router WiFi connection is optimal.

-- If you get a poor connection or no connection, move your Nighthawk range extender closer to your main WiFi router and try again until unless the Link Status LED becomes white or blue.
+- If you get a poor or no connection, move your Netgear Nighthawk WiFi extender closer to the main WiFi router and try again until the Link Status LED becomes white or blue.

 - Grab a computer or laptop to the location with a poor WiFi router coverage and connect it to the extended WiFi network.

-Note: Your smart Nighthawk extender uses the same WiFi network settings as of your main networking router for its 2.4 and 5 GHz extended networks.
+Note: Your smart Netgear Nighthawk extender uses the same WiFi network settings as your main networking router for its 2.4 and 5 GHz extended networks.

-- For instance, if the Nighthawk extender connects to your router’s 2.4 GHz WiFi band, your extender uses the router’s 2.4 GHz wireless/WiFi settings for its networks both:
+- For instance, if the Nighthawk extender connects to your router’s 2.4 GHz WiFi band, your extender uses the router’s 2.4 GHz wireless/WiFi settings for its network.

-- If your Nighthawk extender connects to the existing router’s 5 GHz WiFi band, then your extender will use the router’s 5 GHz WiFi settings for both its WiFi networks.
+- If your Netgear Nighthawk WiFi extender connects to the existing router’s 5 GHz WiFi band, then your extender will use the router’s 5 GHz WiFi settings for its network.